RK17904/AI-chat-bot/README.md

 ![React](https://img.shields.io/badge/React-18-61DAFB?style=for-the-badge&logo=react&logoColor=black)
 ![Project Screenshot](frontend/public/sample_1.png)

-**Local Hybrid RAG Chatbot** is a powerful, privacy focused AI assistant that enables you to chat with your documents completely offline.
+**ConsultPro** is a powerful, privacy focused AI assistant that enables you to chat with your documents completely offline.
 Built with a modern full stack architecture, it leverages **Retrieval-Augmented Generation (RAG)** to provide accurate answers with page-level citations from  PDFs, Word docs and PowerPoint slides.

 ---